 So many students fall in love with their teachers.
 It’s happened countless times in my own experience, and it happens in yoga classes, universities, etc., all over the spheres of society.
 So often, so long as the teacher’s boundaries are intact, enraptured students eventually sublimate their feelings into the work that they are studying under the tutelage of the teacher; the work becomes the thing, not the person.
 I thought that the strength and clarity of my sexual boundary would afford this woman a chance to engage with her many gifts in a uniquely safe environment for her.
-What I have come to understand is that intimacy in friendship, to me, must necessarily mean something different to someone whose boundaries had been so disastrously crossed at such a young age.
+What I have come to understand is that intimacy in friendship, to me, must necessarily mean something different than it does to someone whose boundaries had been so disastrously crossed at such a young age.
 And I now believe that I should not have befriended her, that I should not, I mean, have had the confidence that my certitude of boundary would translate to keeping her safe from herself.
 That confidence on my part represents a misunderstanding of the disaster of trauma.
 I know now that I simply could never have been a healing presence for this person so long as she was in love with me and I was not in love with her.
 And because it was obvious that she was in love with me—and it was obvious to me that I would never be in love with her—I should not have allowed her to come.
 Certainly, when I saw that her love for me was not progressing in a sublimation toward the work itself, I should have asked her to leave.